dbforge/nUpdate/README.md

 ### Using no user interface (asynchronously)

 For asynchronous usage, each method (except `InstallPackage` and `ValidatePackages` which are synchronous in any case till now) has a corresponding asynchronous one defined inside the `UpdateManager`.
-Depending on your reference, `nUpdate.ProvideTAP` uses the task-based asynchronous pattern with `async`, `await` and `Task<T>` whereas `nUpdate.WithoutTAP` uses the event-based asynchronous pattern (obsolete).
-You may have a look at each `UpdaterUI` implementation to see how it is used.

 ### Specifying an `UpdateVersion`